 However, in-car alcohol detection systems, like those that step in when a person has beyond the legal limit of alcohol in his system, could significantly reduce the number of crashes caused by impaired drivers every year.
 Some car manufacturers have already begun trying to develop alcohols safety features for their vehicles.
 For example, Volvo is currently experimenting with alcohol detection systems that would be offered as optional equipment on several of its automobiles.
 This system would analyze the air in the vehicle to detect if the driver’s blood alcohol level is above the legal limits.

 The researchers believe that more than 37,000 deaths between 2005 and 2018 could have been prevented if the driver’s blood alcohol levels had been below the legally allowed limit of 0.08%.
 Close to 10,000 lives every year could be saved if motorists could be prevented from driving while legally impaired.

 Even the most basic on alcohol safety features in vehicles could help reduce the number of drunk driving accidents.
 Requiring these features for all new vehicles starting this year or just to those drivers with prior DUI convictions could help reduce the overall number of drunk driving fatalities.
 Presently, these devices are only required in certain jurisdictions, and usually apply only in certain cases, for example where the number of DUI offenses a driver has exceeds a certain limit.
 Being proactive about technology that actually prevents a person to drive if drunk, even if he has no DUI conviction on his record, could do much more to help reduce the number of fatalities caused in such accidents every year.

-The Atlanta car accident attorneys at the Katz Law Firm represent persons who have been injured as a result of drunk driving accidents in the metro Atlanta region and across the state of Georgia.
+The Atlanta car accident attorneys at the Katz Personal Injury Lawyers represent persons who have been injured as a result of drunk driving accidents in the metro Atlanta region and across the state of Georgia.